osrf/cloudsim-portal/README.md

 ## What is this repository for? ##

 * A web app that manages simulators on the cloud
-* Has different types of users (to create, share and start simulation runs)
+* Has different types of users (to create, share and start machines on the cloud)
-* Launches new AWS gpu instances with simulators and field computers
+* Launches new AWS instances with simulators or field computers
 * Must be run from an AWS instance when using SSL certificates

 ## Prerequisite ##